 Click here to see more books I’ve reviewed.

-It’s a story with resonance beyond the Communist bloc, however.
+Too Loud a Solitude is a story with resonance beyond the Communist bloc, however.
 It is not only books that are crushed in this book but individuality.
 Hanta is made obsolete by the more efficient new press, by a process more efficient but less human.
 This may have been a critique of the Czechoslovak government, but it could equally be levelled at “free” societies today.
 In our drive to do everything faster and more efficiently, we are losing something along the way, something so old and elemental we’ve almost forgotten what it is.
 As strange and probably insane as Hanta is, I found myself relating very strongly to the old man in the basement, struggling to hold onto what he cherishes, doggedly doing his job every day for 35 years and doing it with care and patience, despite the world around him valuing nothing but speed and efficiency.